330,000 families receive benefit in first year of support package

 The Motu report also looked at whether increases to the Accommodation Supplement in 2018 went to landlords through increases in rent, rather than giving the extra support to individuals and families.

-After two years it found about 90 percent of the increase in accommodation support went directly to the intended recipients as after-rent income.
+After two years it found about 90 per cent of the increase in accommodation support went directly to the intended recipients as after-rent income.

 "Long-term trends show no evidence of rents for Accommodation Supplement recipients increasing faster than overall rents for new tenancies following the Families Package changes," Sepuloni said.